PlatinumLucario/Bassoon/README.rst

 2. Switch to the branch ``release_nuget_packaging``.

 3. Look at the project files for ``PortAudioSharp.csproj`` and ``libsndfileSharp.csproj``.
-At all all of the ``<EmbeddedResource ...>`` tags, they will tell you want native library files need to be places alongside each project.
+At all all of the ``<EmbeddedResource ...>`` tags, they will tell you what native library files need to be placed alongside each project.

 4. Go to the root directory of this project, and run the following commands: